-Clients confirm their booking by paying the deposit as specified in their Payment Schedule.
+Clients confirm their booking by paying the (non-refundable) deposit as specified in their Payment Schedule.
 The balance payment(s) will be due by the date specified at Payment date 2 and Payment date 3 on their Statement.
-If paying by cheques we should receive the deposit cheque and also two post-dated cheques, dated on Payment date 2 and Payment Date 3, for the appropriate amounts.
+If paying by cheques we should receive the deposit cheque as well as two post-dated cheques, dated on Payment date 2 and Payment Date 3, for the appropriate amounts.
 In this case client will be assumed ‘fully paid’ unless any of the cheques bounce, or the client cancels their holiday see Cancellation by You below.

 If the deposit is paid by bank transfer and no post-dated cheques are sent to us then the balance, in full, will be due by Payment date 2, by bank transfer (see your Statement – How to Pay Us).